 The department offers a major and minor in theology for those interested in any type of church ministry, in graduate school, in enhancing a career or major in another area, or in personal enrichment.
 The major in religious education, in conjunction with the teacher education program, provides preparation for teaching in grades 6-12.
 A Certificate in Theology is available to students who have already earned an undergraduate degree and now wish to obtain a major in theology.
 The requirements are the same as for a theology major.
 Self-designed independent readings courses offer students the opportunity to pursue areas of interest beyond the listed course options.
 Internships for majors are strongly encouraged and available for both majors and minors.
-The Theology Department also holds a chapter in the National Theology Honors Society, Theta Alpha Kappa (TAK).
-For those students who have completed 12 credits of theology and have a GPA of 3.5 or higher in theology courses, the department applies for and inducts interested students into the society.
-Additionally, theology students are invited to participate in a lunch discussion group called "Chewing on Theology" (which meets periodically around a single, focal topic) and "Women of Faith in Dialogue" (which meets a few times each semester).
-Field trips also take place on occasion.
-Finally, the Theology Department maintains a close relationship with Campus Ministry and encourages students to regularly participate in its events.
+The Theology Department is also home to a chapter of Theta Alpha Kappa (TAK), the National Honor Society for Religious Studies and Theology For those students who have completed 12 credits of theology and have a GPA of 3.5 or higher in theology courses, the department applies for and inducts interested students into the society.
+Additionally, theology students are invited to participate in a periodic lunchtime discussion group focusing on a single topic or issue, or a field trip relevant to their study of Theology.
+Finally, students in the Theology Department often choose to participate regularly in the activities and service-oriented opportunities offered by Mount Mary's Office of Campus Ministry